SABBAHS/animal-quiz/README.md

 <td><td><img src=assets/images/incorrect-desktop.jpg width=100% height=auto alt="laptop/desktop view showing quiz when answer is incorrect"></td>
 <ul>
 <li>The quiz features a logo, a section for questions, four buttons with options of answers for use to select from, and a next question button.
+<li>Users will not be allowed to skip a question, the Next button is disabled until an option has been selected.
 <li>As shown, once the selection is chosen, the user will immediately be able to see whether their answer is correct (highlighted in green) or incorrect (highlighted in red).
 <li>Once an answer selection is made, the other options will be disabled, which stops the user from cheating i.e. deselecting and selecting.
 <li>Throughout the page the buttons display a clicking sound.